citizensadvice/design-system/design-system-docs/src/_component_docs/button.md

 <%= render(Shared::ComponentExample.new(:button, :secondary)) %>

-Tertiary buttons are used for turning something on or off instantly on a page – for example, References and “Expand all” action.
+Tertiary buttons are used for turning something on or off instantly on a page – for example, references and “Expand all” actions.

 <%= render(Shared::ComponentExample.new(:button, :tertiary)) %>